squarecattest/img2DeckCode/README.md

 ===
 ## 🚀 Overview

-This tool automatically converts Yu-Gi-Oh! deck images into structured deck information and a Neuron deck code.
+This tool automatically converts Yu-Gi-Oh!
+Master Duel deck images into structured deck information and a Neuron deck code.
 You can upload deck photos and receive a complete deck list, including card names, quantities and Neuron deck code.

 The application can be deployed locally as a web service, providing a browser-based interface for image upload and result viewing.